 Why Brands Love AI Influencers

-From a brand’s perspective, the appeal is obvious:
+From a brand’s perspective, the appeal is obvious.

 No scandals.
 A human influencer might tweet something offensive, get arrested, or have their old posts resurface.
 An AI influencer does exactly what it’s programmed to do.